GeorgeFane/solmate/src/test/README.md

     - The code size if very large, and these options prevent your computer from freezing and Remix from refusing to deploy.

+    - In my final draft of the test file, it was too large, so I commented out a test function that I knew worked in order to run the others.

 3. Go to Remix's "Deploy and run transactions" tab and change the "ENVIRONMENT" dropdown to "Injected Web3".
 Make sure your Metamask is switched to Avalanche C-Chain Fuji ([instructions](https://docs.avax.network/quickstart/fuji-workflow/#set-up-fuji-network-on-metamask-optional)) and has test AVAX ([faucet](https://faucet.avax-test.network/)).

 4. Run test functions in any order